Detecting positive correlations in a multivariate sample: Perfect matching model

 \begin{cor} Consider the class of perfect matchings on the complete bipartite graph.
-Under either of \eqref{M1}, or \eqref{M2}, $R^* \to 1$. \end{cor}
+Under either of \eqref{M1}, or \eqref{M2}, $R^* \to1$. \end{cor}

 It is easy to derive upper bounds for the performance of the localized squared-sum test in this model.
-All we need to observe is that $|\cC| = k!$ and therefore $\log |\cC| \sim k \log k$ when $k \to \infty$.
-Plugging this into \prpref{local-squared-sum}, we see that the local squared-sum test is reliable when
+All we need to observe is that $|\cC| = k!$ and therefore $\log|\cC| \sim k \log k$ when $k \to\infty$.
+Plugging this into \eqref{rho-local}, we see that the local squared-sum test is asymptotically powerful when